OligoGeneticDiseases/gen-toolbox/README.md

 ## Contributing

 Ethics approval was granted by the University of Tartu Research Ethics Committee for reanalysis of variant files.
 In accordance with the research permit 374/M-6.
 This project is a collaboration between the Institute of Clinical Medicine, Tartu University and the Genetics and Personalized Medicine Clinic, Tartu University Hospital.
-The work is financed by the Estonian Research Council grant PSG774.
+The work is financed by the Estonian Research Council grants PSG774 and PRG2040.
 All issues in repository should be added to the issues section in code repository.

 ## License